RasJazz/DSH_SHELL/README.md

 ---

-XSH is a shell program that has two built-in functions:
+DSH is a shell program that has two built-in functions:
 - **Start Process**
 	- lets users create processes that can be chained using pipes to communicate with each other
 - **Run Program**